Bowral Tulip Festival 2026: Your Complete Guide To Dates, Tickets, And Tips

 Bowral and the Southern Highlands burst into colour each spring when the Bowral Tulip Festival, also known as Tulip Time, blooms into life.
 Corbett Gardens, a heritage park in the heart of town, is transformed by vibrant tulip displays and festive energy.
 This guide will help you plan your visit, from festival dates and ticket details to local highlights and the best places to stay in Bowral – home of tulips.

-What is the Bowral Tulip Festival?
+What Is The Bowral Tulip Festival?

 Now entering its 60-plus-year tradition, the Bowral Tulip Time is one of Australia’s oldest and most beloved spring festivals in NSW.
 Corbett Gardens in Bowral is the festival’s centrepiece, where local volunteers mass-plant over 75,000 to 80,000 tulip bulbs each year.